ganbarodigital/php-mv-defensive/docs/V1/Requirements/RequireAnyOneOf.md

      *        a list of the requirements to apply
      * @param array $exception
      *        the functions to call when we want to throw an exception
-     * @return RequireAllOf
+     * @return RequireAnyOneOf
      */
     public static function apply($requirements, $exceptions = null);

     /**
-     * throws exceptions if any of our requirements are not met *
+     * throws exception if none of our requirements are met *
      * @param  mixed $data
      *         the data to be examined by each requirement in turn